 Hermóðr, or Hermod in English, is attested in the Prose Edda and the Poetic Edda.
 He is commonly described as a son of Óðin and brother of Baldr, and also as the messenger deity of Norse mythology.
-Hermóðr is often called Óðin’s Sveinn, which means “Odin’s boy” and this is specific to the context of a master and servant relationship, more so than biological father and child – perhaps referring to a relationship between the two that is more like that of a pageboy or a squire to his lord.
+Hermóðr is often called Óðin’s Sveinn, which means “Odin’s boy” and this is specific to the context of a master and servant relationship, more so than biological father and child – perhaps referring to a relationship between the two that is more like that of a pageboy or a squire to his lord, rather than a son.

-After the death of Baldr, Frigga promises her unwavering favour on whomever is brave enough to travel the dark road to the Underworld to beseech Hel to send her favourite son back to the Æsir.
+After the death of Baldr, Frigg promises her unwavering favour on whoever is brave enough to travel the dark road to the Underworld, and petition Hel to send her favourite son back to the Æsir.
 Hermóðr volunteers, and Óðin grants him his eight-legged mount, Sleipnir to ride down to Hel.
 For nine nights Hermóðr rides Óðin’s horse, arriving at Gjöll, the bridge to Hel which is shining with brilliant gold and guarded by the Valkyrie-like Jötunn maid Móðguðr, whose name

 means “Battle-frenzy” or “Battle-tired”.